Did you know: Midrive learners pass in 17 fewer hours than the UK average, saving time and money! Find out more.

 Making the transition

 Initially, the thought of driving alone is an exciting one, but once that buzz has worn off, it can be quite daunting.
-Even though you’ll be used to driving, you’ll face new challenges.
-The first time driving on a motorway, for example, may be a bit nerve-wracking, but P-plates can help make the transition from learner to driver run a little smoother.
+Even though you’ll be used to driving with an instructor during driving lessons, you’ll face new challenges.
+The first time driving alone on a motorway, for example, may be a bit nerve-wracking, but P-plates can help make the transition from learner to driver run a little smoother.

 Won’t people think I’m a bad driver?